bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/leucippus.md

 * From the treatise On the Mind we have the only quotation of the words of Leucippus which have survived.
 * Leucippus also contributed to the method of exhaustion.

-Born about 480BC, (possibly) Miletus, Asia Minor.
+Born about 480 BC, (possibly) Miletus, Asia Minor.
 Died about 420 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Leucippus/)